 9. Burnett Ranches (Four Sixes) - 275,000 acres

-Currently owned by Anne Marion, the great-granddaughter of the four sixes ranch founder Samuel Burnett, the Burnett ranches have been operational since 1868.
+Currently owned by Anne Marion, the great-granddaughter of the four sixes hunting ranch founder Samuel Burnett, the Burnett ranches have been operational since 1868.
 The ranch has two locations, one in Guthrie and one in the panhandle, and the family breeds horses and black Angus cattle.

 8. Kokernot Heirs (06 Ranch) - 278,000 acres

-The Kokernot family have been ranching in Texas since the Republic was formed in 1836.
+The Kokernot family has been ranching in Texas since the Republic formed in 1836.
 The 06 brand was registered the subsequent year, and the Kokernot heirs are still running the operation today.
 Located in West Texas near Alpine and Fort Davis, the 06 Ranch runs a cow-calf operation as well as offering hunting leases and excursion services.

 7. Nunley Brothers - 301,500 acres